NEUBIAS/training-resources/_modules/filter_neighbourhood.md

 #### The math

 There are many ways how to cleverly compute on a pixel neighborhood.
 For example, one class of computations is called convolutional filters, another is called rank filters.
-Here, we focus on the relatively simple mean filter.
+Here, we focus on the relatively simple mean and variance filters.

 #### Best practice